 These clever mats are an outdoor version of the mug rug.
-There’s a full-width pocket and a grommet for hanging when not in use.
+There’s a full-width pocket and a grommet for hanging to store.
 Hold utensils or slip in a paperback to hold your place on a breezy day.
 Outdoor fabric adds durability.

 The beauty of this solid color runner is in the texture of the pleated squares side by side with the plain squares.
 The tutorial also shows you a fun way to create mitered corners without using a separate binding strip.

 We’re all eating in right now!
 Maybe it’s time to amp up the wattage of your tabletop with these colorful placemats.
 A hand running stitch in a thick floss across the bottom panels adds a subtle dash of texture.